Here is the way to start another script in a shell script. The purpose is entire logic can keep in one place, and it is easy to maintain.

 2. display_currency.sh

-Start another script in shell script
+Start another script in a shell script

 I’ve added conversion logic in this script.
 And I’ve passed the output to called script.